aneshas01/Anesha-Santhanam-Portfolio/Final-Project-Part2.md

 **Quotes on the Visualization:**

+"I like the structure but I would want it to be more interesting with moving elements."

+"The graphs are very helpful but lacking complexity."

+"I like the dividers for the headers which makes it clear what I am reading."

+**Follow-Up Questions**
+1. The heterosexual vs queer dating graph was interesting, I liked the multiple bar layout.
+2. The heatmap should have a key because it was unknown whether darker = more relationships.
+3. I first noticed the bright pink colors on the page.
+4. I like the pink but a mix of pink and purple or another color would be bettet.
+5. The takeaway for me is that dating styles differ for different demographics.

 ## Participant C: Research Findings

 Demographics: Age 28, East Asian, male, full-time student, international, living in U.S., heterosexual.